3Peso/mosk/README.md

 You can provide more than one file to copy by separating each file path with a `\n`, for example `/filepath1\n/filepath2`.

+FileCopy can also copy file trees.
+As source you have to provide the source directory.
+You can also provide a source path with wildcard characters in the leaf, for example `/somepath/*path` for all directories which end with `path`, or `/somepath/*` for all directories in `somepath`.

 ##### FileMetadata
 Collectes metadata of a file by harnessing Python default modules:
 * os.path